 With Word, to correct a formatting issue, you have to highlight the text, hit a button, and hope the formatting that’s messing you up goes away.
 Usually it does.
 It’s that one time out of 10, or 100, that it doesn’t that makes you want to throw a chair at your computer.

 Wordperfect also does a better job of handling long documents.
-I’ve seen Word do strange and unpredictable things to long documents.
+I’ve seen Word do strange and unpredictable things to really long documents.
 Not every time, mind you, but when it does, it can slow you down.
 Or force you to start over.

 The user interface

 The other thing about Wordperfect is the user interface.
 Some people find it clunky and old fashioned, because it still uses the old-style interface with menus and a toolbar, like Microsoft Office did before Office 2007.
 For others, that’s a feature.
 The nice thing about the menu structure is that you learn keyboard shortcuts as you navigate the menus.
 Eventually you learn that CTRL-F is find and CTRL-P is print.
 Microsoft’s ribbon treats you like a beginner forever.
 The only way to learn those shortcuts anymore is to talk to dudes like me who’ve been using Microsoft Office since the early 90s, but I won’t know all of them.
-Just the ones I frequently use.
+Just the ones I use frequently enough to not forget.

 If you don’t want to learn the keyboard shortcuts, you can still customize the toolbar, taking out stuff you don’t use to make room for stuff you do.
 Personalizing the toolbar can increase productivity significantly.